utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 # User Guide: EasyExam - Group 2

 ## Introduction

-EasyExam is an online platform aiming to help teachers to generate relevant question for the exams they wish to take their students.
-EasyExam works on a 3-1 system in which the user sends one question for every 3 he will recieve in order to encourage coolaboration within the platform.
-The users can also download the generated exams in pdf-latex format.
+EasyExam is an online platform aiming to help teachers to generate relevant questions for the exams that they wish to take their students.
+EasyExam works on a 3-1 system in which each the user(teacher) sends one question for every 3 they will recieve in order to encourage the collaboration within the platform.
+The users can also download the generated exams in PDF-Latex format.

 ***
 ## Requirements